nsrau/azure-docs.it-it/articles/firewall/tutorial-hybrid-ps.md

 ---
-title: Distribuire & configurare il firewall di Azure in una rete ibrida usando PowerShell
+title: Distribuire & configurare Firewall di Azure nella rete ibrida tramite PowerShellDeploy to configure Azure Firewall in hybrid network using PowerShell
-description: Questo articolo illustra come distribuire e configurare il firewall di Azure con Azure PowerShell.
+description: In this article, you learn how to deploy and configure Azure Firewall using Azure PowerShell.
 services: firewall
 author: vhorne
 ms.service: firewall